dayanacavalcante/Obesity-Estimate/README.md

 ```
 ### _Clustering_

-In this stage of the project, the descriptive method was approached through clustering, identifying the groups at greatest risk, according to the level of Body Mass Index and Physical Activity performed per week.
+At this step, the descriptive method was approached by clustering, to verify a more select group at risk, according to the level of Body Mass Index and Physical Activity performed per week.

 1. _Centroids-based clustering: K-Means_

-Before applying the algorithm, it is necessary to define a ‘K’, that is, a number of clusters (or groupings).
+Before applying the algorithm, it is necessary to define a ‘K’, that is, a number of clusters.
 ##### _Elbow Method_

 The _Elbow Method_ was used to find out the number of clusters that was used in KMeans.

 ![](/Charts/ElbowMethod.png)

 According to chart I chose k = 7.

-![](/Charts/kmeans.png)

 It can be seen that the most worrying group in the sample is Cluster 4, which has the highest rates of obesity and does not practice physical activity.
 There are 256 people in the purple cluster, as shown below:

+![](/Charts/kmeans.png)

 ##### _Performance Metrics_

 Through the _silhouette_score_ metrics, there was a return of approximately 0.5 which can be considered an acceptable performance of KMeans.